donald-quixote/aipocalypse/README.md

 I will learn stuff.
 Maybe other people will learn stuff.
 Hopefully the survivor agents will learn stuff (as I do plan to build a system modeling congitive processes for language-based agents).

 ## Where are we at?
 - Started simple with my first ever LangGraph flow to generate a candidate set of agent personalities.
 This is more scaffolding right now - setting a model for a story character and loosely considering the kinds of knowledge that a character will have about themself and the kinds of knowledge they will have about others.
+- Scaffolded a first-pass at a survivor agent system prompt that will contain the observable world state and memory components.
+Still lots of structure to add here to separate out generations for observable states and internal emotional states.
+  - See notebook for some initial trials!
+One interesting note: GPT 4.1 mini does not like violence... which will be rough for simulating a zombie apocalypse!
+We need a trained killer LLM :D
+- Scaffolded some game entities to carry observable states across agent invocations

 ## Where are we going next?
 - I was inspired by Adam Lucek's [agentic memory](https://github.com/ALucek/agentic-memory) demonstration and plan to scaffold the basic blocks of episodic and semantic memory and learning.